 Candace Lester (clester [at] literacymidsouth [dot] org) is the Development Associate.
 Within her role, Candace supports grant writing, communication initiatives, and volunteer recruitment.
 She is a native Memphian and proud CBU alumni.
 Candace has a B.A. in English, experience in fundraising, qualitative/quantitative research, project management, and communications.
 Candace says she could never imagine living and working anywhere but in Memphis.
 Her work is influenced by her belief in the power of equal access to education to disrupt the cycle of generational poverty.
 When she's not working and volunteering around town, Candace loves spending time with her 9yr old daughter Jailyn.

 Director of Collaborative Action

-Sam Mattson (smattson [at] literacymidsouth [dot] org) is the Collaborative Action Manager for Literacy Mid-South.
+Sam Mattson (smattson [at] literacymidsouth [dot] org) is the Director of Collaborative Action for Literacy Mid-South.
 Sam is passionate about education and Memphis.
 He received his BA in History and Philosophy as well as a minor in African American Studies from Rhodes College in 2015.
 He previously worked as a program assistant for Leadership Memphis, specifically focusing on the collaborative action work of the Memphis Talent Dividend.
 Additionally he interned for Seeding Success working on the Post Secondary Access Collaborative Action Network.